brian-watkins/pine/README.md

 This will produce a jar in `build/libs/` that you can add to your project.

-There's also [helpful plugin](https://github.com/bwatkinsPivotal/pine-intellij-plugin) to run Pine specs using Gradle via Intellij.
+There's also a [helpful plugin](https://github.com/bwatkinsPivotal/pine-intellij-plugin) to run Pine specs using Gradle via Intellij.
+Search for `Pine` from within IntelliJ Plugin catalog to install it.

 ### Writing Specs